DataFire/Integrations/integrations/generated/google_analytics/README.md

       * items `object`: A union object representing a dimension or metric value.
 Only one of "primitiveValue" or "conversionPathValue" attribute will be populated.
         * conversionPathValue `array`: A conversion path dimension value, containing a list of interactions with their attributes.
           * items `object`
-            * interactionType `string`: Type of an interaction on conversion path.
-Such as CLICK, IMPRESSION etc.
-            * nodeValue `string`: Node value of an interaction on conversion path.
-Such as source, medium etc.
         * primitiveValue `string`: A primitive dimension value.
 A primitive metric value.
   * sampleSize `string`: The number of samples used to calculate the result.
   * sampleSpace `string`: Total size of the sample space from which the samples were selected.